amorist/awesome/README.md

 - [GoogleTranslate](https://github.com/MoeFE/GoogleTranslate) - 🌐 Google 翻译 Mac 客户端
 - [electron-forge](https://github.com/electron-userland/electron-forge) - A complete tool for creating, publishing, and installing modern Electron applications
 - [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More
-- [docz](https://github.com/doczjs/docz) - ✍🏻It has never been so easy to document your things!
+- [docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github) - GitHub Pull Requests for Visual Studio Code
 - [kactus](https://github.com/kactus-io/kactus) - :cactus: A true version control tool for designers
 - [TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.